molecularmachinist/functional_sampling_tool/example/README.md

 echo q | gmx make_ndx -f initial/start.gro -o index_grompp.ndx
 ```

 As in the root README, the commands here assume the tool to be in your PATH and can be run as `fst`.
-If this example folder is in the repo still, you can also use `../../fst` instead.
 If your gromacs installation is not in your path as `gmx`, you will need to edit the config with

 ```
 gmx = "/path/to/gmx"